aol/cyclops/user-guide/readme.md

 # <suspended name="forComp">For Comprehension Mechanics

 Using the cyclops-react Do builder.
-In general prefer using com.aol.cyclops.control.For to the lower level Do.
+In general prefer using com.aol.cyclops2.control.For to the lower level Do.
 Do is useful for building your own For Comprehension interpreter (see [For intro](https://github.com/aol/cyclops-react/wiki/For).

 * [Extensible for comprehensions](https://github.com/aol/cyclops/wiki/Extensible-For-Comprehensions-for-Java-8) : used to build type specific For Comprehensions elsewhere
 * [For Comprehensions explained](https://github.com/aol/cyclops/wiki/For-Comprehensions-Explained)